The Super Stallion 8×8 is a logistics heavy duty vehicle developed and produced by Ashok Leyland, a flagship company of…

 It can deliver real-time colour or infra-red imagery to ground control unit (GCU) and remote viewing stations, as well as IR laser illumination of ground targets.

-Features of the RQ-11 Raven unmanned aerial vehicle
+Features of the Raven UAS

-The Raven allows military units to conduct intelligence, surveillance, and reconnaissance (ISR) over danger zones without committing soldiers.
+The RQ-11 Raven allows military units to conduct intelligence, surveillance, and reconnaissance (ISR) over danger zones without committing soldiers.
 It allows the task force to monitor an area with a less obtrusive presence and live video capabilities during day and night.

 It delivers real-time colour or infra-red imagery to the ground control and remote viewing stations via three different cameras attached to the nose of the plane.